Developing a Community Participation Plan

 - Locations – St Jude’s cater to all areas in metropolitan Perth and WA’s South West.
 We can also connect you with a broad range of local organisations, clubs and institutes across these regions.

-- Flexibility – We are available for our clients at any time, including after hours and on weekends.
-Also, our clients aren’t required to have a minimum funding amount in their plan.
+- Flexibility – We are flexible with our service offering which means we can customise services to your preference.
+We are available for our clients at any time, including after hours and on weekends.
+Also, our clients aren’t required to have minimum funding in their plan.

-- Diversity – We have a range of highly accessible vehicles, and our team members have exceptional experience working with physical and psychosocial disabilities – so we are able to work with a broad range of individuals.
+- Diversity – We support people in any age group such as children, adults or older people with disability.
+Our team members have exceptional experience working with physical and psychosocial disabilities – so we are able to work with a broad range of individuals.
 St Jude’s is also registered with the Translating and Interpreting (TIS) Service, allowing us to work with non-English speaking clients.